apify/apify-docs/content/docs/actors/publishing/seo_and_promotion.md

 <br/>
 > **AVOID**: This crawler will search through results in Amazon and offers you...

-If you’re not sure about similar phrases, check out the Google suggest tool in the search and it will show you some hints and tips.
+If you’re not sure about similar phrases, check out the Google suggest tool in the search, and it will show you some hints and tips.
 Of course, the description should primarily be about what the actor does, but it’s always a good idea to enrich the text with popular keywords.

 ![Google suggestions example]({{@asset actors/images/actors-publishing-google.webp}})